Nazeeefa/Dinoflagellates/commands.md

-## Lists are helpful even for very-easy-to-remember stuff!
+## List of useful + some very-easy-to-remember commands.

 ### Running FastQC:
 ```